 She was inspired by her parents to do something good with her life.
 She fought many battles and reached many dead ends before she was finally able to be in a place where she could practice medicine.

 Her goal has been to make it possible for someone else's dreams of being in healthcare to have a chance to pursue his or her passion and to find the kind of satisfaction in life that has so deeply enriched her life.
 As a step in that direction, she has established the Dr. Gulshan Harjee Scholarship to give scholarships to young men and women finishing high school who want the chance to pursue a career in an allied healthcare field.
-The application for this scholarship will be available in early 2017.

 W. Mark Coppage, M.D. died on March 3, 1989, in an automobile accident in Florida.
 Although the years have continued to roll by, the DeKalb Medical community in which he practiced, and to which he gave so much of his energy and spirit, still keenly feels his absence.
 The difference that Dr. Coppage made in this community is legendary.
 He gave without boundary of his time, talent, resources and love.
 Each person who touched his life felt enriched and inspired.
 The years have not dimmed his remarkable impact or erased the void created by his untimely death.